Interesting Stats | Contact Us | Free Content

 The recalled batteries were included with, and sold separately for use in, the following notebook computer models:

-label starting with A0, L0, L1 or GC
+Recalled batteries will have a bar code label starting with A0, L0, L1 or GC

 Consumers should immediately remove the recalled battery from their notebook computer, and contact their computer manufacturer to determine if their battery is included in the recall and to request a free replacement battery.
 After removing the recalled battery from their notebook computer, consumers may use the AC adapter to power the computer until a replacement battery arrives.
 Consumers should only use batteries obtained from their computer manufacturer or an authorized reseller.